Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 01 Section 01 · The claim The claim.

 The claim has two parts.
 The first is empirical: in every operator account the firm has audited where conversion rate sits below the category benchmark, hesitation lives in one or more of four layers.
-The aggregate CR number does not tell you which layer is failing; the diagnosis does.
+The aggregate CR number does not tell you which layer is failing; the marketing audit does.
 Adding traffic without naming the failing layer does not change the layer's behaviour.
 It changes the volume of users who fail to convert against it.

 The second part is structural: paid traffic is downstream of the conversion machinery.
 The conversion machinery is offer clarity, trust, friction, and commitment, in that order.
 Paid traffic is the input that exposes whichever of those four layers is leaking.
 The leak is the variable to fix.
 The traffic is the variable that exposes which leak is largest.
 Inverting that order is the operator error this position is built against.